Kodboris-Community/microservices-sample/README.md

 ### Development

-Below are the steps to bring up the development environment and get started.
+Below are the steps to bring up the development environment and get started...........

 1) Install Git, Java, Maven and Docker</br>
 2) For the project using https://github.com/mudigal-technologies/microservices-sample.git